-Locate the safety decal(s) on your unit.
-Make sure the decal(s) is legible and that you understand and follow the instructions on it.
-If a decal cannot be read, a new one can be ordered from your ECHO dealer.
-The safety decal is for example only.
-Your label may appear slightly different.
+Locate the safety decal(s) or etching(s) on your unit.
+Make sure they are legible, and that you understand and follow the instructions.
+If any cannot be read, replacements can be ordered from your dealer.
+Images shown below are for example only.
+Those on your unit might appear slightly different.